Spacial-Dragons/RoboKit/README.md

 #### 3. Define Tracking Images in Code
 Each reference image must include:
 - `imageName`: The name of the image in `xcassets`.
 - `rootOffset`: The offset (in meters) from the intended physical root point.
+The offset should be represented in RealityKit coordinate system.

 Example: